awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-secretsmanager-rotationschedule.md

 ### Automatic rotation with a cron expression<a name="aws-resource-secretsmanager-rotationschedule--examples--Automatic_rotation_with_a_cron_expression"></a>

-The following example rotates a secret between 4:00 AM and 6:00 AM UTC on the first Sunday of every month\.
+The following example rotates a secret every day between 1:00 AM and 3:00 AM UTC\.

 #### JSON<a name="aws-resource-secretsmanager-rotationschedule--examples--Automatic_rotation_with_a_cron_expression--json"></a>